 Our Generation Inspired campaign

-How is the Paralympics continuing to inspire people?
-And what changes need to be made to support the Paralympic legacy and improve the lives of disabled children and young people?
+How did the Paralympics continue to inspire people?
+And what changes needed to be made to support the Paralympic legacy and improve the lives of disabled children and young people?

 That’s exactly what our manifesto, titled ‘Generation Inspired?’, set out to discover!
 After the close of the 2012 Paralympic Games, we polled young disabled people to find out what they thought and used that information to create the manifesto.

 You can read the full manifesto and details of the recommendations of our Generation Inspired? campaign, or here’s a brief overview:

 - We wanted communities to work together so that schools, disabled sports clubs, parents and young people can share expertise, facilities and opportunities to play.

 - We wanted young disabled people to play an active role in shaping decisions affecting their lives.